vitekzkytek/PythonDataIES/README.md

 ## Final project (60%)
 * Students in teams by 2
 * [Submit you proposal here](https://forms.gle/w7Ct7nCr5P5JM3Uz8)
-* Deadline for topic approval: 5th of December 2023
+* Deadline for topic approval: 23rd of April 2024
-* Deadline: 9th of February 2024
+* Deadline: 6th of September 2024

 ### Projects' Evaluation criteria
 * Use of git by both - 5pts